sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 Parsing ivar layout to filter out the 4th and 6th ivar and get a set of index range for strong ivar.
-The result is two range, {1, 3} and {5, 1}
+The result are two ranges, {1, 3} and {5, 1}

 ```
 <NSMutableIndexSet: 0x7fb7aea8ef40>[number of indexes: 4 (in 2 ranges), indexes: (1-3 5)]